Angélique Kidjo

-Collaborations

-Dave Matthews and the Dave Matthews Band, Kelly Price, Alicia Keys, Branford Marsalis, Ziggy Marley, Philip Glass, Peter Gabriel, Bono, Yo-Yo Ma, Carlos Santana, John Legend, Herbie Hancock, Josh Groban, Dr John, the Kronos Quartet, Yemi Alade, Cassandra Wilson, Burna Boy, Sting, Mr Eazi, Sampa the Great, and Indonesia's pop star Anggun.

-Hit Songs

-"Agolo", "We We", "Adouma", "Wombo Lombo", "Afirika", "Batonga", and her version of "Malaika".

-Her album Logozo is ranked number 37 in the Greatest Dance Albums of All Time list compiled by Vice magazine's Thump website.

-Kidjo is fluent in five languages: Fon, French, Yorùbá, Gen (Mina), and English.
+Kidjo is fluent in five languages: Fon, French, Yorùbá, Gen (Mina) and English.
 She sings in all of them, and she also has her own personal language, which includes words that serve as song titles such as "Batonga".
-"Malaika" is a song sung in the Swahili language.
 Kidjo often uses Benin's traditional Zilin vocal technique and vocalese.

 Early life

-Kidjo was born in Ouidah, French Dahomey, in what is now Benin.
-Her father is from the Fon people of Ouidah and her mother from the Yoruba people in Nigeria.
-She grew up listening to Yoruba and Beninese traditional music, Miriam Makeba, Hugh Masekela, James Brown, Manu Dibango, Otis Redding, Jimi Hendrix, Fela Kuti, Stevie Wonder, Osibisa, and Santana.
+Angélique Kpasseloko Hinto Hounsinou Kandjo Manta Zogbin Kidjo was born in Ouidah, French Dahomey, in what became Benin.
+Her father is from the Fon people of Ouidah and her mother from the Yoruba people.
+Her father was a musician, and her mother worked as a choreographer and theatre director.
+She grew up listening to Yoruba and Beninese traditional music, Miriam Makeba, Hugh Masekela, James Brown, Manu Dibango, Otis Redding, Jimi Hendrix, Fela Kuti, Stevie Wonder, Osibisa and Santana.
 By the time she was six, Kidjo was performing with her mother's theatre troupe, giving her an early appreciation for traditional music and dance.